 Eliminate Barriers, Dead Zones & Weak Spots

 When using multi-access points, all of these problems can be solved because instead of a single signal, there are several, from every node to each other.
 This creates a mesh of Wi-Fi that permeates obstacles, providing a robust connection throughout — even in the most remote corners of your office.
+We know, it sounds too good to be true, but it is.

 Mitigate Downtime

 When using a single router for your internet connection, you have only a single point of failure.
-If that router falls over, your office will be down, and your business will grind to a halt.
+If that router falls over, your entire office will be down, and your business will grind to a halt.

 How Multiple Access Points Improve Wi-Fi Performance